kburchfiel/cpp_world_clock_2025/README.md

 ## Setup instructions

-1. If you'd like to download an executable for Windows or Linux, you can do so on Itch.io (link forthcoming); alternatively, you can compile the program yourself (see instructions below).
+1. If you'd like to download an executable for Windows or Linux, you can do so on Itch.io at https://kburchfiel.itch.io/console-world-clock. alternatively, you can compile the program yourself (see instructions below).
 [Note: I encountered issues with compiling this program for MacOS, as the `zoned_time` function wasn't recognized by the laptop's version of Clang/G++.]

 2. Navigate to the build/ folder within your terminal, then launch the executable.
 On Linux, you can do so via the following command line entries: